laxmankrishnamurti/Backend/AWS/Module-03(AWS Services)/Section-05.md

 Note :- HVM gives better performance and uses latest hardware.

-<code>Use the the EC2 instance like a mini-computer and do lot of stuffs.</code>
+<code>Use the the EC2 instance like a mini-computer and deploy your application using various tools like - Docker, Kubernetes...etc</code>